Skip to content

 Hormonal suitability comes first

 For many women, the reason GLP-1 weight will not shift is hormonal and metabolic at once.
 Insulin resistance sits behind much of PCOS weight and androgen excess, which is exactly the machinery these medicines act on3.
 A good provider treats that as central — it can talk through whether both semaglutide and tirzepatide are options, how treatment might affect your cycle, and where a GLP-1 fits alongside anything else you take.
-Our deeper GLP-1 and PCOS guide covers that suitability conversation in detail.
+Our deeper GLP-1 and PCOS guide covers that suitability conversation in detail, and we score every program we track on exactly this — see the providers ranked for PCOS and hormonal suitability.

 The four things to check